 - Supermarkets: Shoppers at Whole Foods, Albertsons, Trader Joes, and other grocery stores may slip and fall if the workers do not attend to water puddles on the floor or foods that were spilled in walking areas.

 - Hotels and Inns: Hotel staff must always prioritize keeping the property safe, as hotel patrons use the elevator, stairs, hallways, and other common areas.
 Hotels may also be held liable if a slip and fall were to happen in the room due to negligence or not providing sufficient safety measures (such as grip mats in the shower).

-If you or someone you love was injured in a slip and fall accident, contact a slip and fall law firm in White Plains, like the Law Offices of Frank Young to see if you could have a case.
+If you or someone you love was injured in a slip and fall accident, contact a slip and fall law firm in White Plains or New York City, like the Law Offices of Frank Young to see if you could have a case.
 Call us today for a free consultation: 914-285-1500.